Policy

 What Are Basic Needs Advocates Calling For?

-A central theme of discussion at this year’s CHEBNA was the impending federal administration policy actions and their expected negative impacts on the student basic needs ecosystem, particularly the impacts of H.R.
-1. The CHEBNA Summit offered various opportunities, including state and federal policy breakout sessions, for participants to discuss the implications of upcoming policies and collaborate on solutions and best practices to prepare for and support student basic needs.
+A central theme of discussion at this year’s CHEBNA was the impending federal policy actions and their expected negative impacts on the student basic needs ecosystem.
+H.R.
+1 will cut $1 trillion in federal social safety net programs over 10 years, which will grow dramatically over time and reduce spending to states.
+The CHEBNA Summit offered state and federal policy breakout sessions for participants to discuss the implications of upcoming policies and collaborate on solutions and best practices to prepare for and support student basic needs.

 For uAspire and many other advocates, this year also presents a critical opportunity to advance bills such as SB 961 (Ashby), which would increase student eligibility for CalFresh by streamlining the process for establishing higher education programs for the purpose of employability training.